ga-wdi-curriculum/rails-activerecord/readme.md

 **[1 minute]** Read through this new file.

-> AM: Add discussion/questions about what people see in there.

 ## You Do: Use Rails Console (5 minutes / 0:45)

 **[2 minutes]** Enter the Rails Console and create two Artists.